Meet the Student Council

 The ASA Student Council is composed of a chairperson and 14 representatives who each represent one Technical Committee (TC).
 Below, you can learn more about each member of the student council.

-Student Council Chair: Zane Rusk
+Student Council Chair: Brijonnay Madrigal

-Term: Fall 2021-Spring 2023
+Term: Fall 2023 – Spring 2025

 University of Hawaiʻi at Mānoa